skibu/nornsLib/README.md

 ## `include "nornsLib/utilExt"`

-# Using NornsLib in your script
-The NornsLib library can easily be included in your script.
-Since nornsLib is a separate repo from your script you need to make sure that the nornsLib files are not just included, but that the whole library is cloned to the user's Norns device.
-To make this simple you can just copy and paste the following Lua file into your script repo.

 ### util.execute_command(command)
 Like os.execute() but returns the result string from the command.
 And different from util.os_capture() by having a more clear name, and by only filtering out